theifedayo/chatctl/README.md

 ### chatctl

 ## Description
-chatctl allows you to chat with anyone via terminal.
+chatctl allows you to chat in real-time with anyone via terminal.

 ## Installation